2metres/typographic/README.md

 grid-overlay(blue, 2)
 ```

+> **Note** `grid-overlay()` behaves somewhat funny in smaller viewports when `$min-font` is set to an odd number.
+This is due to a floating issue.
+Just something to keep in mind if your vertical rhythm looks haywire on smaller devices.
+Fear not, it's fine.

 The other helper is the `vr-block()` function, which returns sizes of your vertical rhythm.
 For instance, if you want to include an image that takes up 6 vertical units `height` and has a `margin-bottom` of 1 vertical unit (as in [our demo](http://corysimmons.github.io/typographic/)), you could create it like this:

 ```stylus